 Should I get MacBook Pro M4 or M4 Pro for LLMs?

 The M4 Pro adds more GPU cores (14 vs 10) and supports up to 48GB RAM.
-If you plan to run 70B+ models or need long coding sessions, the Pro chip is worth the upgrade.
-For 7B-35B models, the standard M4 with 24GB is sufficient.
+If you plan to run big dense models like Gemma 4 31B or need long coding sessions, the Pro chip is worth the upgrade.
+For 4B-35B models, the standard M4 with 24GB is sufficient.

 What is the best MacBook for running AI models in 2026?